-Pre-pub book marketing & author infrastructure for nonfiction authors and historical novelists, including custom platform creation and execution.
-Post-pub audio interview and virtual tour creation and promotion.
+Pre-pub book marketing for nonfiction authors and historical novelists, including custom platform creation and execution.
+Virtual tour creation and promotion.
 I believe in something for everyone, so even if I cannot add value for you, I'll refer you to someone who can.

 For three decades, Laurie Kahn has treated clients who were abused as children―people who were injured by someone whom they believed to be trustworthy, someone who professed to love them.
 Their abusers―a father, stepfather, priest, coach, babysitter, aunt, neighbor―often were people who inhabited their daily lives.Love is why they come to therapy.
 Love is what they want, and love is what they ... read more